Society of Children's Book Writers and Illustrators' monthly word prompt: "march"

 The poses in these drawings range from thirty-second gestures to forty-minutes.

 I always carry a compact sketchbook in my bag.
 Wherever I go, I draw: at the museum, in restaurants, on the subway, in the park, and especially while waiting.
-I also jot down ideas for future drawings, and just doodle.
-I have drawers filled with sketchbooks of all sizes.
+I also jot down ideas for future drawings, and just doodle, I have drawers filled with sketchbooks of all sizes.
+I keep scrap paper on my desk for doodling.

 Idea for a character